oks-erm/booking/README.md

 ![](readme/features/view_bookings.png)

-The View Bookings Menu includes four options of viewing: "Today", "Tomorrow", "a Week" and "All time".
-Bookings for "Today" are printed in a special format with signs "\/", if a booking was confirmed, and "--", if a booking needs to be confirmed, and a customer's contact below to do so.
-Bookings data is obtained from Google Spreadsheet db.
+The View Bookings Menu includes four options for viewing: "Today", "Tomorrow", "a Week", and "All time".
+Bookings for "Today" are printed in a specific format: with symbols "\/" (if a reservation was confirmed) or "--" (if a reservation needs to be confirmed) and a customer's contact information below to confirm it.
+Bookings data is obtained from Google Spreadsheet DB.

 - **Add Booking**

 ![](readme/features/add_booking.png)

-This section requests to input a customer's name, if the customer doesn't exist, it offers to create a new customer (y/n choice) or try to search a customer by name again.
-Having found or created a customer, Add Booking function requests a date, time and a number of people and writes it to Google Spreadcheets.
+This section begins with a customer's name request.
+If the customer doesn't exist, it offers to create a new customer (y/n choice) or try to search for a customer by name again.
+Having found an existing customer or created a new one, Add Booking function requests a date, time and number of people and writes it to Google Spreadsheets.
 After a valid date is entered, the program prints out all existing bookings for this date to help the user assess the situation and avoid overbooking.
-The booking entry has an attribute "created by", so if any doubts or questions regarding a booking arise, it is possible to easily contact a person created it for clarification.
+The booking entry has an attribute "created by", so if any doubts or questions regarding a booking arise, it is convenient to contact the person who created it for clarification.

 - **Edit Bookings**